 Remaking Beamish is the biggest development in Beamish’s history.
 The exciting project includes over 25 new exhibits and attractions and is bringing a new era to the museum in the form of a 1950s Town and 1950s farm.

 Visitors can visit Front Street terrace in The 1950s Town and get their hair done, buy delicious fish and chips, sit in the booths in John’s Café whilst listening to the jukebox, and visit the replicated home of famous North East artist Norman Cornish.
-There’ll also be a park with putting green, cinema, toy shop, houses and more!
+Coronation Park opened in The 1950s Town in May 2022 and features a putting green and traditional playground, and visitors can explore semi-detached houses, police houses and a bowling green and pavilion, opened June 2023.
+There’ll also be a cinema, toy shop and more!

 We’ve rebuilt a 1950s upland farm from Weardale, and we will be developing our 1820s area as part of the £20million project.
 Plans also include transport developments, including a trolleybus system.